takelley1/OSRS-AHKScripts/README.md

   AutoHotkey by itself is poor at image recognition, which is the primary reason I switched to Python for my next bot.
 As a result of this limitation, I was forced to use single-pixel color-matching rather than more tolerant image-matching methods.
 For the cannonball smelting script, a single image (the four-pointed star prayer icon) is used to locate the OSRS client and create a coordinate plane based on its location on your desktop.
 Beyond that, everything else is based on single-pixel color-matching, usually on certain icons within the minimap for navigation or certain pieces of text in menus for interacting with items and buttons.

   Because of these limitations, the bot may have difficulty locating and/or orienting itself on your particular setup.
 Unfortunately I cannot say with confidence that these scripts are friendly towards casual players with no scripting experience.
 A basic knowledge of AutoHotkey will be necessary to modify the pixel locations and/or color tolerances to adapt the script to your particular monitor and/or desktop's color properties.

+#### No client injection, no memory dumping, and no packet hacking.
+The bot interacts with the game the same way a human would: with the mouse and keyboard.